-The world’s most popular international qualification for 14 to 16 year olds.
+Cambridge Upper Secondary (IGCSE) is the world’s most popular international curriculum for 14-16 year olds, leading to globally recognized and valued Cambridge IGCSE qualifications.
 Over 9000 schools worldwide teach it, including more than 650 in the UK.
 Almost 500 000 entries each year from 144 countries.

 Cambridge ICE is the group award of the International General Certificate of Secondary Education (IGCSE) and requires the study of subjects drawn from the five different IGCSE subject groups.
 It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognising the achievements of students who pass examinations in at least seven subjects, including two languages, and one subject from each of the other subject groups.

 At Key Stage 4, students at Endaze begin to specialise more.
 English Language and Literature, Mathematics, Science, Spanish Language and Literature, Sociales, Physical education and RE/citizenship continue to be compulsory subjects, and students also choose three additional subjects: Geography, Music, German, Drama, Art&Design, ICT, Economics or History.